willgeorgetaylor/junit-reducer-action/README.md

 ```

 ## Dependencies
 This action invokes [willgeorgetaylor/junit-reducer](https://github.com/willgeorgetaylor/junit-reducer) to reduce the test reports.
-If you prefer to use the CLI tool directly, there are instructions for that on the [repo readme](https://github.com/willgeorgetaylor/junit-reducer?tab=readme-ov-file#github-actions).
+If you prefer to use the command-line tool directly, there are instructions for that on the [repository readme](https://github.com/willgeorgetaylor/junit-reducer?tab=readme-ov-file#github-actions).